 Follow these quick and easy steps to make mashed potatoes:

-- Peel the potatoes first.
-After that, cut the potatoes into quarters and immerse them in a bowl of cold salted water (cold water helps ensure that the potatoes cook evenly).
+- Immerse the potato quarters in a bowl of cold salted water (cold water helps ensure that the potatoes cook evenly).

-Serving Suggestions: Mashed potatoes can be eaten as is, as classic comfort food, or can be paired with other food items.
-Some of our suggestions include the following:
+Mashed potatoes can be eaten as is, as classic comfort food, or can be upgraded with other ingredients such as:

 - Cheddar, parmesan, or gouda